Is there a relationship between AGN and star formation in IR-bright AGNs?: ANALYSIS

 where $\epsilon$ is the mass-energy conversion efficiency, and $k$ is the conversion factor between \lx\ and the AGN bolometric luminosity.
-Here we used k$=$ 22.4 from \citep[][based on local AGNs]{vnf07}, and a typical $\epsilon$ value of 0.1 \citep{marconi04}.
-These values were chosen to allow direct comparison with other studies \citep[e.g.][]{chen13}.
+Here we adopt $k =$ 22.4 from \citet[][based on local AGNs]{vnf07}, and a typical $\epsilon$ value of 0.1 \citep{marconi04}, meaning that about 10\% of the mass is converted into radiative energy.
+These values are chosen to allow direct comparisons with other studies involving $\dot{M}_{\bullet}$ estimates \citep[e.g.][]{mullaney12b, chen13}.